Gurudev11/recommendation-system/README.md

 ## Overview

 This project is a recommendation system that provides personalized course recommendations for users based on their preferences and behavior.
-It uses [briefly explain the recommendation algorithm or method you're using, e.g., collaborative filtering, content-based filtering, etc.].

 ## Features